wfaugust/wfaugust.github.io/_posts/2022-08-07-Under_the_sign_of_Saturn.md

 ---
 layout: page
-title: Under the Sign of Saturn
+title: The Last Intellectual
 excerpt: Booknote
 author: Susan Sontag
 image: 88.jpg
 tags: Booknote
-permalink: /Under_the_Sign_of_Saturn/
+permalink: /The_Last_Intellectual/
 ---

 In most of the portrait photographs he is looking down, his right hand to his face.
 The earliest one I know shows him in 1927—he is thirty-five—with dark curly hair over a high forehead, mustache above a full lower lip: youthful, almost handsome.
 With his head lowered, his jacketed shoulders seem to start behind his ears; his thumb leans against his jaw; the rest of the hand, cigarette between bent index and third fingers, covers his chin; the downward look through his glasses—the soft, daydreamer’s gaze of the myopic—seems to float off to the lower left of the photograph.